aahacks/AAStream/README.md

 **Use it with caution!
 I don't take any responsibility for the misuse of the application.
 You have been warned.**

-Get the latest APK [here](https://github.com/endyrubbin/AAStream/tree/master/apk_releases)
+Get the latest APKs [here](https://github.com/endyrubbin/AAStream/tree/master/apk_releases)

 ## Prerequisites and usage
 #### To use this application: